More than 60 partners engaged and continue to engage their networks and the public at-large to advance A2ZERO.

 From November 2019 until April 2020, the City of Ann Arbor, in collaboration with over 65 partner organizations, hosted dozens of public events, ran online public engagement, worked with 4 technical advisory committees, administered 3 public surveys, reviewed dozens of peer reviewed and technical documents, and consulted with peers around the nation to develop the A2ZERO Carbon Neutrality Plan.

-A2ZERO Carbon Neutrality Plan 2.0
+The adopted A2ZERO Carbon Neutrality Plan (version 3.0)

 A2ZERO Governance Model